Monolith Tales

 CHAPTER 1

-“Four pounds twenty and seven pence,” demanded the driver, his accent eastern and thick.
+“Four pounds twenty and seven pence,” the driver barked, his accent thick and impatient.

-“Have a good Christmas,” Yuto said begrudgingly, handing it over.
+“Have a good Christmas,” he muttered as he handed it over.

-“Bring out the shots you twat,” one of them yelled, unable to stand straight and half-ready to topple into traffic.
+“Bring out the shots, you twat!” one of them yelled, swaying dangerously close to the curb.

-“That should be me” yuto mumbled, starting towards the usual pick up spot.
+“That should be me,” Yuto mumbled, heading toward the usual pickup spot.

 CHAPTER 2 - COMING SOON